railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_record.rst

    *Definition of Distribution Models*

-For example, when you create the invoice (suppose 1000 EUR) for the product ``Client Project`` with analytic distribution that we defined as above.
+For example, when you create the invoice (suppose 1000 EUR) for the product ``Client Project`` with the analytic distribution defined above.

 When the invoice has been validated, you can find the Analytic Journal Entries with the amount distributed amongst the analytic accounts through the menu :menuselection:`Accounting --> Journal Entries --> Analytic Journal Items.`